 Input and output should be protected from reverse flow and a current limiting must be introduced.

 For reverse flow, a Diode can be used.
 But as efficiency is an issue, we have to eliminate this diode by a MOSFET.
 The MOSFET also has a body diode.
 If we use the MOSFET in a reverse way, the body diode will work as a normal diode and while switching the upper MOSFET of the Synchronous buck converter, if we switch this MOSFET, it will short the diode.
 That means the voltage drop will be less than 0.1V.
-Thus, we can reduce loss as well as can use a diode in an efficient way.
+Thus, we can reduce loss as well as use a diode in an efficient way.
 This configuration in our project will be:

 MOSFET as diode